Decorative neutral curve divider

 The insights of an SME are invaluable for shaping business strategy.
 Leaders rely on their expertise to make informed, high-level decisions.
 For instance, an SME might be asked to help estimate the costs, resources, and timeline for a new project, or to assess the risks associated with a particular technical approach.
 In a sales context, their input can be pivotal.
 An SME can help the team determine the feasibility of a custom solution for a client or provide the critical details needed to develop a competitive pricing strategy.
 Their guidance helps ensure that business goals are both ambitious and achievable.

-Collaborate and Mentor Across Teams
+Mentoring and Collaborating Across Teams

 SMEs rarely work in isolation.
 A huge part of their job involves collaborating with people across different departments.
 They provide the essential outlines, data, and technical details that teams in marketing, product development, and sales need to do their jobs.
 For example, they might work closely with a proposal writer to craft precise, compelling answers for an RFI.
 Beyond formal collaboration, SMEs often take on a mentorship role, guiding junior colleagues and helping them build their own skills.
 This cross-functional collaboration not only improves the quality of work on specific projects but also strengthens the overall knowledge base of the entire organization.